Darrylwin/minimal_chat/README.md

 ## Disclaimer

-Windows version have some issues to fix.
+Desktop versions have some issues to fix.